TinkerTools/tinker-hp/GPU/Prerequisites.md

 ## Python Environment
-If you plan to combine machine learning with MD, we provide an environment file `tinker-hp/GPU/tinkerml.yaml` which installs python modules for machine learning.
-This specific python environment requires [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to be installed on the host machine.
-Install the environment according to the next instructions before proceeding to Tinker-HP.
+If you plan to combine machine learning with MD, we provide environment files `tinker-hp/GPU/tinkerml.[torch|tensorflow].yaml` which installs python modules for machine learning.
+First one install the pytorch module and TorchAni model whereas the second focuses on DeepMD-kit over Tensorflow module.
+Those specific python environments require [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to be installed on the host machine.
+Install the environment of your choice according to your ML Model by following the next instructions.
+Of course this step has to be carried out before moving to Tinker-HP.

-To create the environment, run in your shell: `conda env create -f tinkerml.yaml`; <br />
+To create the pytorch environment, run in your shell: `conda env create -f tinkerml.torch.yaml`; <br />
-Activate or deactivate it respectively with `conda activate tinkerml` or `conda deactivate`;  <br />
+Activate or deactivate it respectively with `conda activate DeepHP-torch` or `conda deactivate`;  <br />

 Composition of the environment:
 * [Pytorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/) are the building block of most of machine learning potential libraries.